disneystreaming/weaver-test/docs/multiple_suites_logging.md

 title: Logging
 ---

 Weaver only outputs the logs for tests that failed - the logs are neatly collected alongside the failure information and reported after all the tests have run.

-Additionally, each logging message can have a context associated with it - which will be printed alongside the logging message.
+Additionally, each log can have a context associated with it - which gets printed alongside the message.

 ```scala mdoc
 import weaver._